stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 Codeflow runs on top of [WebContainers](/guides/user-guide/available-environments#webcontainers), which are compatible with Node.js 16.

 ### Is Codeflow stable?
-It is in the beta version currently and it will enter general availability in early 2023.
+Codeflow is in beta.
+It is planned to enter general availability in early 2023.

 ### Do I have to be signed in to use Codeflow IDE?